USEPA/e-manifest/docs/src/Services/Manifest/other.md

 ## Site IDs Service

-Returns the list of all Site Ids for the provided State Code and Site Type (Generator, Transporter, TSDF, Broker).
+Returns the list of all site IDs for the provided State Code and Site Type (Generator, Transporter, TSDF, Broker).

 ### Parameters